ktehelen/quito-climate-study/README.md

 1. Load the shapefile in ArcGIS.
 2. Use ArcToolbox/Conversion Tools/JSON/Features To JSON to export a GeoJSON representation of the shapefile.
 3. The site publication script will manage compression of these files.
+4. Before publishing the site to the cloud, copy or move each of these GeoJSON files to the quito-climate-study/vector folder so the upload script can find them.

 ###Setting up a development environment to enable you to rebuild this application
 NOTE: This is only necessary if you wish to change the structure of the geoportal, for example, to add another section or additional maps.
 To update existing maps content, see below.
 This setup was executed on Windows 7 (should work on other platforms as well but this has not been tested).